codefellows-seattle-javascript-401d19/07-http-server/lab-catherine/README.md

 ### Motivation

-This project is a Transmisson Control Protocol (TCP) chatroom where clients can connect to a telnet client, update their user name, message all chat users, direct message a designated user, and exit the chatroom.
+In this project, I built a (Hypertext Transfer Protocol) HTTP server.
+This server handles GET and POST requests/responses.

 ### Build

+#### Request Parser

+The request parser module returns a promise that parses the request url, querystring, and POST body (as JSON).

+#### Server Module

-The only module that is being exported is the server module with start and stop properties - this is to keep the rest of the server.js code private.
+The server module is creating an http server, defining route behavior and exporting an interface for starting and stopping the server.
+The server module exports an object containing start and stop methods - this is to keep the rest of the server.js code private.

-Inside server.js there is a Client class and constructor function that contains an id, name, and socket.
-The Client class is used to instantiate new users (once they have joined the chatroom).

-The other functions include a parseCommand that handles messages based on whether a user is passing a command (such as @list) or whether they are simply sending a message to the chatroom.
-There is an app.on function that instantiates new users and handles when they exit the chat.
-Then there are the server.start and server.stop functions that are being exported and handle the server connection.

 ### Limitations

-In order to join the existing chatroom - you must request the IP address and port of the host and manually connect.
+The POST request is only visible in the command line - it does not post to the browser.

+To use this app - it is assumed that the user has familiarity with the tech and frameworks listed below.

 ### Code Style